 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Start taking Oralair® 4 months before the expected onset of each grass pollen season, and continue taking this medicine daily throughout the pollen season.
+Start using Oralair® 4 months before the expected onset of each grass pollen season, and continue using this medicine daily throughout the pollen season.

-It is recommended to take the first dose of Oralair® in a clinic or hospital.
-This is to monitor you or your child for at least 30 minutes of any signs or symptoms of a severe allergic reaction.
-If you can tolerate the first dose of Oralair®, then you may take the succeeding doses at home.
+Your doctor will give you the first dose of Oralair® in a medical facility.
+This is to monitor you or your child for at least 30 minutes for any signs or symptoms of a severe allergic reaction.
+If you can tolerate the first dose of Oralair®, then you may take the next doses at home.

-- Wash your hands before and after taking the tablet.
+- Wash your hands before and after using the tablet.

-- Remove the tablet from the blister pack if you are ready to take it.
+- Remove the tablet from the blister pack if you are ready to use it.

-- Place the tablet immediately under the tongue where it will dissolve for about 1 minute before swallowing.
+- Place the tablet immediately under the tongue where it will dissolve for at least 1 minute before swallowing.

-- Do not eat or drink anything for 5 minutes after taking the tablet.
+- Do not eat or drink anything for 5 minutes after using the tablet.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.